Vidvox/isf-docs/quickstart/index.md

 ```

 The three important details here are:
 - The addition of the `PASSES` array to the JSON section of our composition.
 Here there are defined two passes.
-The first renders at 1/16th of the final output and has a special `TARGET` name set to "bufferVariableNameA" which allows other render passes to access it.
-The second and final render pass has no included attributes and will have a `RENDERSIZE` equal to the final output, as determined by the host application (for an image filter typically this will be the same resolution as the "inputImage".
+	- The first renders at 1/16th of the final output and has a special `TARGET` name set to "bufferVariableNameA" which allows other render passes to access it.
+	- The second and final render pass has no included attributes and will have a `RENDERSIZE` equal to the final output, as determined by the host application (for an image filter typically this will be the same resolution as the "inputImage".
 - Within the GLSL code, the new automatic variable `PASSINDEX` is available for determining which render pass is currently being executed.
 Like with other uniform variables you can use this in both the fragment and vertex shader stages.
 - Within the GLSL code, in addition to the "inputImage" variable, the "bufferVariableNameA" is used along with the `IMG_THIS_NORM_PIXEL` functions to access pixel data across render passes.

 The [ISF JSON Reference](https://vidvox.github.io/isf/ref/json) contains a detailed information on declaring multiple render passes.
+Further discussion and examples can be found in the [ISF Primer chapter on multiple render passes](http://vidvox.github.io/isf/primer/7).

 ## Persistent Buffers